apache/yunikorn-site/docs/get_started/get_started.md

 When `admission-controller` is installed, it simply routes all traffic to YuniKorn.
 That means the resource scheduling is delegated to YuniKorn.
 You can disable it by setting `embedAdmissionController` flag to `false` during the helm install.

-The YuniKorn scheduler can also be deployed as a Kubernetes scheduler plugin by setting the Helm `enableSchedulerPlugin` flag to `true`.
-This will deploy an alternate Docker image which contains YuniKorn compiled together with the default scheduler.
-This new mode offers better compatibility with the default Kubernetes scheduler and is suitable for use with the admission controller delegating all scheduling to YuniKorn.
-Because this mode is still very new, it is not enabled by default.

-If you are unsure which deployment mode you should use, refer to our [side-by-side comparison](user_guide/deployment_modes).

 If you want to use a specific version of YuniKorn, you can add the `--version` flag to the `helm install` command as follows:
 ```shell script
 helm install yunikorn yunikorn/yunikorn --namespace yunikorn --version {version}